 Having line of sight to your next round of funding is critical in the corporate world too; if you spend everything you’ve got before or right at the next funding milestone then you run the risk of dying in the decision-making lag (which can be even more severe in the corporate context).
 Thus, you need to know your organization’s willingness to spend on getting you from seed to commercialization, and how you’re tracking against those expectations.

-If your organization doesn’t have a defensible position (often by contract, patent or concealment) then your right to play is no different than any other organization – small or large.
+If your organization doesn’t have a defensible position then your right to play is no different than any other organization – small or large.
 Find what uniquely advantageous position your company can take and make sure nothing compromises it as you make your way to market.
 The regulatory part is obvious, just be aware of the potential trouble you can get in entering uncharted territory.